dbrazel/cotwins-analyses/references/README.md

 `Rscript -e 'library(readr);library(Hmisc);phenx <- read_rds("data/raw/Robin_PhenX_12-6-16.rds");label(phenx)' | xargs | sed 's/ PHXQ/;PHXQ/g' | tr ';' '\n' > references/phenx_column_labels`

 xargs strips the white space, sed replaces the spaces between columns with semicolons, tr replaces the semicolons with newlines.
 I used this workaround because sed, at least on macOS, will not accept escaped newlines on the right hand side of the expression.

+---

+`HealthyKidsColoradoExecutiveSummary.pdf`

+The 2015 Executive Summary for the Healthy Kids Colorado Survey.
+Information on substance use rates in high school students in Colorado.
+Downloaded from http://www.ucdenver.edu/academics/colleges/PublicHealth/community/CEPEG/UnifYouth/Pages/HealthyKidsSurvey.aspx